 Why Curl Type Is Important

 When you know your curl type, you can make the most of your hair, so it looks it’s best.
 This includes how to style it and how to cut it.
 Let your curl type shine the way God designed it!

 Now that you know your hair porosity and curl type, or curl pattern, we can move on…

 Much of the following method comes from what I learned in “The Curly Girl Handbook” (pictured above).

-However, I have made tweaks that take porosity into account, a concept that is not mentioned in the book.
-In addition, some of the tips don’t work for low porosity hair in particular, since we are sensitive to build-up and need more frequent washing and using fewer, lighter products.
+However, I have made tweaks that take hair type into account, concepts that are not mentioned in the book.
+Some of the tips don’t work for fine, low density, or low porosity hair in particular, since these types are sensitive to build-up and need more frequent washing and using fewer, lighter products.

 However, it’s an amazing book!

 The day I read this book, I washed my hair using the “method” that night.
 I didn’t do anything else, not even switch products, although I did skip the shampoo that night.

 My hair was immediately different: not tangled, not too frizzy, softer.